 Tables 4.1 and 4.2 show the parameters of the 16 target NoCs and the emulation parameters.
 There are two pipelined architectures.
 In the five-stage architecture, the five pipeline stages consist of routing computation, VC allocation, switch allocation, switch traversal, and link traversal as described in Chapter 2.
 In the four-stage architecture, the look-ahead routing technique is used to perform two stages routing computation and VC allocation in parallel, thereby reducing the number of pipeline stages from five to four.
-In the look-ahead routing technique, the router at hop i of a route performs the routing computation for the next router, which is at hop i + 1 of the route, and passes the result along with the head flit.
-Therefore, the flit size used in the four-stage routing algorithm, a minimal adaptive routing algorithm based on the odd-even turn model [72] is also implemented.
+In the look-ahead routing technique, the router at hop i of a route performs the routing computation for the next router, which is at hop i+1 of the route, and passes the result along with the head flit.
+Therefore, the flit size used in the four-stage router is larger than that used in the five-stage pipelined router.
+Besides the XY dimension-order routing algorithm, a minimal adaptive routing algorithm based on the odd-even turn model [72] is also implemented.
 To implement this algorithm, one control bit is added to the flit structure.